Prohibition and Exceptions to Contracts in Foreign Currency

 Existing Contracts

-Contracts signed before the publication of the Communiqué and which contain a price in foreign currency or indexed to foreign currency must be reviewed by the parties and the price must be re-determined in Turkish Lira.
-If a dispute arises between the parties in this regard, a solution will be sought within the framework of the general rules of law.
+Contracts signed before the publication of the Communiqué on September 13, 2018 and containing prices in foreign currency or indexed to foreign currency must be reviewed by the parties and the price must be redetermined in Turkish Lira.
+If a dispute arises between the parties on this issue, a solution will be sought within the framework of general legal rules.

 New Contracts